resthub/resthub.org/backbone-stack.rst

    - Basic view extension to automatically populate models from forms :ref:`backbone-form-helper`.
 - Handlebars_ helpers extension : Additional (and very useful!)
 Handlebars helpers. cf :ref:`handlebars-helpers` and `Github source <http://github.com/resthub/resthub-backbone-stack/blob/master/js/resthub/handlebars-helpers.js>`_.
-- Handlebars_ RequireJS plugin in order to retrieve and compile automatically Handlebars templates: cf. :ref:`templating`
+- Handlebars_ RequireJS plugin that retrieves and compiles automatically Handlebars templates: cf. :ref:`templating`
 - `Backbone Validation`_ extensions : Validation callbacks (``valid`` and ``invalid``) extension to provide a native integration with `Twitter Bootstrap`_ form structure (``controls`` and ``control-group``). cf. `Github source <http://github.com/resthub/resthub-backbone-stack/blob/master/js/resthub/backbone-validation.ext.js>`_

-If you want to rely on the extensions, we suggest you to explicitely require these libs in your require declaration (and not import the standard libs).
+If you want to rely on these extensions, we suggest you to explicitely require these libs in your require declaration (and not import the standard libs).

-Backbone extension is an exception because, to facilitate integration, we override the standard ``backbone`` to map it to extented backbone file.
+The Backbone extension is an exception because, to facilitate integration, we override the standard ``backbone`` key to map it to to our extented backbone file.

 e.g.

 .. code-block:: javascript

    define([
-       'backbone', 'resthub-handlebars', 'resthub-backbone-validation'
+       'backbone', 'resthub-handlebars', 'backbone-validation'
    ], function (Backbone, Handlebars, BackboneValidation) {
       ...
    });